SnowflurrySDK/Snowflurry.jl/docs/src/index.md

 Snowflake is a pure Julia quantum computing stack that allows you to easily design quantum circuits, algorithms, experiments and applications and run them on real quantum computers and/or classical simulators.

+!!! warning
+    The documentation of Snowflake is still a work in progress.
+That being said, a lot can be learnt from the unit tests in the test folder.

 # Installation

 Make sure your system has Julia (v.1.6 or a more recent version)   installed.
 If not, download the latest version from [https://julialang.org/downloads/](https://julialang.org/downloads/).